-- Prior to implementing the revegetation plan, it is important to ensure that the affected area accumulates sufficient sediment deposition and thereafter reworked and sloped appropriately to promote vegetation growth and stabilisation; - Local indigenous grass seed mixture must be used to revegetate the area; - Determine and implement livestock management grazing carrying capacity plans.
+- Prior to implementing the revegetation plan, it is important to ensure that the affected area is reworked and sloped appropriately to promote vegetation growth and stabilisation. - Local indigenous grass seed mixture must be used to revegetate the area. - Determine and implement livestock management grazing carrying capacity plans.